Letting the tiger out of its cage: bosonic coding without concatenation: Examples of tiger codes

 \subsection{Fock-state repetition code}

-A close relative of both the logical-mode code from the previous example and the extended pair-cat code is the $N$-mode Fock-state repetition code, with \begin{eqs} \HX =0\quad\quad\text{and}\quad\quad \HZ =A_N~. \end{eqs} There are \(N-1\) syndrome operators, \(\hat n_{j+1}-\hat{n}_{j}-\Delta_{j}\), the same as those for the extended pair-cat code.
+A close relative of both the logical-mode code from the previous example and the extended pair-cat code is the $N$-mode Fock-state repetition code, with \begin{eqs} \HX =0\quad\quad\text{and}\quad\quad \HZ =A_N~. \end{eqs} There are \(N-1\) $Z$-type stabilizers, \(\hat n_{j+1}-\hat{n}_{j}-\Delta_{j}\) for all $1\leq j \leq N-1$, the same as those for the extended pair-cat code.
 The difference is that there is no dissipator, which enlarges the logical space from a qubit to a mode.